 Diablo Lake Focus

 The photo above shows the foreground in focus, while the middle ground of the ripples on the water reveals the breeze.
 The foreground is bright and light, while the background is dark.
 This shows the lake in deep turquoise.
 By doing this, the photo shows the size and enormous scale of the area.

 The second most important point to consider is making sure your photo is square or straight.
 No one wants to look at an image where it isn’t straight on the horizon line.
 There are reasons to make a picture not centered, but, most amateur photographers can’t pull it off.
 Better to be safe than sorry.
 Therefore practice makes perfect, so practice taking photos that look straight.

 Images and horizon lines must be centered and straight.
 Here is a photo that is not straight and therefore this beautiful photo isn’t a great photo because it’s not straight on the horizon line.
 The picture can be edited to fix this.
 But, from my point of view, the photographer should be able to get this right without an editor.
 ‘My bad’ this photo that I took isn’t the best I can do but, makes my point.

 Line, Design, and Form

 Sometimes the woods are beautiful and almost overwhelming.
-I look for light and darks, the contrast of the color and sometimes I see black and white in the middle of all the color.
+I look for the light and darks, contrasts of color and composition.
+Sometimes I see black and white in the middle of all the color.
 In the case, of this photo.
 I tried to shoot black and white while the bright green, color highlights, the highlights and low lights of the photo.
 The photo shows how thick the forest is and the deep growth continues along the trail.

 Sometimes while traveling, your travel photos capture the moment.
 In this photo, there are shadows, lights and darks, and textures.
 The sun seems to make high contrast areas that reveal new forms and the shadow makes a design, within the image.